 The Last Dance by Alan Knght OBE & Sean Whyte.

-Published in October 2019, this book looks at the barbaric practice of dancing bears and how a coalition of animal charities brought it to an end.
+Published in 2019, this book looks at the barbaric practice of dancing bears and how a coalition of animal charities brought it to an end.
 Compelling photos show bears being surrendered and the ropes being cut to set them free.
 The process of negotiation with the Kalandar gypsies is detailed and how they were persuaded to give up their bears and accept alternative livelihood training.
-No bears were bought but all were rescued their lives were traded in exchange for training the Kalandar gypsies in another profession.

 The Last Dance takes the reader inside the sanctuaries in Agra, Bhopal and Bannerghatta where the rescued bears now enjoy peaceful, contented retirements.

 Smiling Bears by Else Poulsen.
 A zookeeper explores the behaviour and emotional life of bears.

 Few people have known bears as intimately as Else Poulsen did.
 This remarkable book reveals the many insights about bears and their emotional lives that she gained through her years of work with them.